 Branch

-Instructions to be 1 В implemented
+1 В

 2 BL

 Arithmetic &

 Shift

 3 ADD

 4 ADD8

 5 SADD

 6 SSUB

 Comparisons

 7 TEQ

 Movement

 8 MOV

 9 LDR

 10 STR

 Others

 11 SWP

 12 RBIT

 13 CLZ

 Conditional Execution

 The ARM instruction set is unique in that it allows the conditional execution of all the instructions (not just branch instructions).
 All instructions contain a "condition field" which determines whether the CPU will execute them.
 The general format of an ARM machine-language instruction is: